braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 The default value is `NO`.
 This determines if the modal in-app message will be dismissed when the user taps outside of the in-app message.

-To enable outside tap dismissals, inside the `Appboy` dictionary add the `DismissModalOnOutsideTap` boolean subentry and set the value to `YES`.
+To enable outside tap dismissals, add a dictionary named `Appboy` to your `Info.plist` file.
+Inside the `Appboy` Dictionary add the `DismissModalOnOutsideTap` boolean subentry and set the value to `YES`.

 Example `Info.plist` contents: